+World 2 Fly is one of Web Manuals new customer that was founded during 2020.
+The article below details the initial steps they are taking in setting up their new Aircraft Operator Certificate (AOC) including processes, documentation, and compliance.
 Web Manuals is currently offering its software for free to any new aviation initiatives launched in 2020.
-World 2 Fly is one Web Manuals customer that was founded during 2020.
-The article below details the initial steps they are taking in setting up their processes, documentation, and compliance.

 World 2 Fly’s Background